Everything You Need to Know about Microsoft’s Blockchain Manager Application

-In a press release on May 2nd, 2019, Microsoft announced that it would be starting a fully managed blockchain service.
+Microsoft stated in a past event that the company would be starting a fully managed blockchain service.
 Microsoft’s blockchain service will enable users to build blockchain applications on a predefined network.

-Microsoft’s Azure Blockchain Workbench is designed to create Blockchain applications easily.
+Microsoft designed Azure Blockchain Workbench to create Blockchain applications easily.

-In May 2018, Microsoft released its blockchain application creation service Azure Blockchain Workbench which was designed to automate the various aspects of blockchain-related work which later went on to help in providing readily available infrastructure for Microsoft’s new Blockchain Manager Application.
+Microsoft released its blockchain application in 2018 creation service Azure Blockchain Workbench, which was designed to automate the various aspects of blockchain-related work that later went on to help in providing readily available infrastructure for Microsoft’s new Blockchain Manager Application.

 Features of Microsoft Blockchain Manager Application:

-• Creating blockchain applications: With Microsoft Blockchain Manager Application, a user can define application by writing smart contract codes and setting up support services.
+- Creating blockchain applications: With the Microsoft Blockchain Manager Application, a user can define an application by writing smart contract codes and setting up support services.

-• Managing users and applications: It provides REST APIs and web app for managing the users and the application.
+- Managing users and applications: It provides REST APIs and web apps for managing the users and the application.
 In this, the admins can manage, control, and assign different roles to the users.

-• Integrating the blockchain with applications: In this, the user can integrate APIs with the existing system.
-These APIs provides an interface to allow users to replace or use multiple ledger technologies, database offering, and storage.
+- Integrating the blockchain with applications: In this, the user can integrate APIs with the existing system.
+These APIs provide an interface to allow users to replace or use multiple ledger technologies, database offerings, and storage.

-• Deploying a Blockchain network: It simplifies the setup with an Azure resource manager template.
-This template also helps to deploy all components which are needed to run a consortium.
+- Deploying a Blockchain network: It simplifies the setup with an Azure resource manager template.
+This template also helps to deploy all components that are a must to run a consortium.
 It also supports Ethereum.

 Microsoft Blockchain Manager Application Architecture